Future of an expanding universe: Stellar remnants escape galaxies or fall into black holes

 Over time, objects in a galaxy exchange kinetic energy in a process called dynamical relaxation, making their velocity distribution approach the Maxwell–Boltzmann distribution.
 Dynamical relaxation can proceed either by close encounters of two stars or by less violent but more frequent distant encounters.
 In the case of a close encounter, two brown dwarfs or stellar remnants will pass close to each other.
 When this happens, the trajectories of the objects involved in the close encounter change slightly, in such a way that their kinetic energies are more nearly equal than before.
 After a large number of encounters, then, lighter objects tend to gain speed while the heavier objects lose it.

 Because of dynamical relaxation, some objects will gain just enough energy to reach galactic escape velocity and depart the galaxy, leaving behind a smaller, denser galaxy.
 Since encounters are more frequent in this denser galaxy, the process then accelerates.
-The end result is that most objects (90% to 99%) are ejected from the galaxy, leaving a small fraction (maybe 1% to 10%) which fall into the central supermassive black hole.
+The result is that most objects (90% to 99%) are ejected from the galaxy, leaving a small fraction (maybe 1% to 10%) which fall into the central supermassive black hole.
 It has been suggested that the matter of the fallen remnants will form an accretion disk around it that will create a quasar, as long as enough matter is present there.